 In most cases, you will be asked to disclose your medical conditions, even if they have been treated or are currently under control.
 This includes conditions such as diabetes, high blood pressure, previous surgeries, or any chronic illnesses.

-Failure to disclose pre-existing conditions could result in denied claims, or the insurer voiding your policy, leaving you to foot the bill for any unexpected medical costs and emotional stress during an already difficult time.
-Imagine being faced with a medical emergency, only to find out that your insurance claim has been denied because you did not disclose a condition you thought was insignificant.
-Therefore, it is always better to be transparent with your insurer so they can tailor your policy to your specific needs and ensure you are protected.
+Failure to disclose pre-existing conditions could result in denied claims or the insurer voiding your policy, leaving you to foot the bill for any unexpected medical costs and emotional stress during an already difficult time.

-Whilst not declaring your conditions would reduce your policy premium, saving you a few pounds each month, should you then need to make a claim and it be declined, you could be out of pocket for a lot more than what you have saved.
-Medical treatments and hospital stays can be exorbitantly expensive, and without proper protection, you might face financial ruin.
-Is it worth the risk?
+Whilst not declaring your conditions would reduce your policy premium, saving you a few pounds, should you then need to make a claim, and it is declined, you could be out of pocket for a lot more than what you have saved.

 READ MORE: What Do I Need to Declare on my Travel Insurance?